Code-Institute-Submissions/Frenchisfun/README.md

 - Different style of game such as including a series of words alongside an image.
 The user selects the correct word to match the image.

 - Allow user to create a profile.
+This can include the abilty to safe scores/times.

-- Enable user to have a word count showing the words that they have learned.
+- Enable user to have a word list showing the words that they have learned.

 - Dark mode feature.